-As a developer in IBM’s Cloud Garage, Holly works with customers who are trying to shift their businesses to the cloud, and to cloud native in particular.
+As a developer in IBM’s Cloud Garage, Holly Cummins works with customers who are trying to shift their businesses to the cloud, and to cloud native in particular.
 Their dream is more effort higher up the value chain, more innovation, and greater adaptability.
 What they really want is to beat their competitors to market, with something that’s better than their competitors, and then evolve it to beat any new competitors.
-What’s getting in their way isn’t the technology – wrapping something in a docker container (usually) isn’t that hard.
+What’s getting in their way isn’t the technology—wrapping something in a docker container (usually) isn’t that hard.
 Instead, it’s the structures that have been put in place to manage risk and the relationships between teams that trip companies up.
-In this talk, Holly shares some stories of customers struggling to get cloud native, and how they applied our methodology to turn things around.
-She’ll cover the ideal team size, the ideal microservice size, what skills a team needs, the role of architects, how to know if something is ready to ship, and whose fault everything is (joke!).

-Holly Cummins is the worldwide development practice lead for the IBM Cloud Garage, and a developer in the London Cloud Garage.
-Holly is also a Java Champion, IBM Q Ambassador, and JavaOne Rock Star.
-Before joining the Cloud Garage, she was Delivery Lead for the WebSphere Liberty Profile (now Open Liberty).
-Holly co-authored Manning’s Enterprise OSGi in Action.
-She is an active speaker and has spoken at JavaOne, Devoxx, JavaZone, JFokus, The ServerSide Java Symposium, JAX London, QCon, GeeCon, and the Great Indian Developer Summit, as well as a number of user groups.
+Holly Cummins is the worldwide development practice lead for the IBM Cloud Garage and a developer in the London Cloud Garage.
+A Java Champion, IBM Q Ambassador, and JavaOne Rock Star, Holly was previously delivery lead for the WebSphere Liberty Profile (now Open Liberty).
+She coauthored Enterprise OSGi in Action form Manning and is an active speaker at events including JavaOne, Devoxx, JavaZone, JFokus, The ServerSide Java Symposium, JAX London, QCon, GeeCon, and the Great Indian Developer Summit, as well as a number of user groups.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?